-I'd like to sell you mayonnaise as another easy-peasy DIY condiment—and in truth it is—but I'm writing this just half an hour short of whipping up a batch, and my whisking arm begs to differ.
-Sure, it takes a little effort to get it going, but learning how to create the lasting emulsion that makes mayo happen is an important step our collective "sauced" future.
+I'd like to sell you mayonnaise as another easy DIY condiment—and in truth it is—but I'm writing this just half an hour short of whipping up a batch, and my whisking arm begs to differ.
+Sure, it takes a little effort to get it going, but learning how to create the lasting emulsion that makes mayo happen is an important cooking technique that you'll use time and again.

-I've found the way Alton Brown brings his mayonnaise ingredients together to be rather fail-safe, having it turn out right for me from the start.
-It all begins with an egg yolk, which is beaten with the dry ingredients, then with half of the acids, which forms an initial emulsion.
-Then, very slowly, drop-by-drop, a quarter of the oil is added to a constant whisk, which keeps the emulsion going.
-At the point where your arm is about the fall off, it finally gets easier when the rest of the acids are added and the oil is able to flow a little faster.
-With a final dash of pepper, a successful mayonnaise is born.
+It all begins with an egg, which is mixed with lemon juice, mustard, and garlic.
+Then, very slowly, drop by drop, a quarter of the oil is added while whisking, which keeps the emulsion going.
+At the point where your arm is about the fall off, it finally gets easier when the rest of the oil is able to flow a little faster (but not too fast!).

-Leave at room temperature for 1 to 2 hours, then refrigerate in an air-tight container for up to 1 week.
+Refrigerate in an airtight container for up to 1 week.